namitsinhaSOAR/marketplace/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)
 ![Maintenance](https://img.shields.io/maintenance/yes/2025)

+> [!WARNING]
-Disclaimer: this repository is in Preview and the structure might change in the future.
+> Disclaimer: this repository is in Preview and the structure might change in the future.

 👋 Hello and welcome!
 This repository is the central hub for a wide array of content related to the Google SecOps marketplace.
 Whether you're looking to connect Google